skwny/zipee-commerce/README.md

 <br/>

 ### Testing
 To run all tests, execute the command `npm run test-sequence`, or `npm run test-parallel`.
+Testing is still in progress.
+To be continued.